davesmiths/breakpoint/README.md

 # Perform a Manual Update
 The update function is called when the window resizes.
-If the breakpoints array is modified dynamically then update can be called without needing to resize the window.
+If the breakpoints array is modified dynamically then an update can be called without needing to resize the window.

 ```
 window['https://github.com/davesmith/breakpoint'].update();